About Studio 99

 Studio 99 Art and Whisky is hidden down the side lane behind the original McColl’s Hardware located at 99 Lipson Street in the Port.
 It is housed in the old brass foundry building and offers a small intimate bar where you can submerge yourself in the yesteryear.
 If you are looking for somewhere where you can have a quiet conversation or pre-dinner cocktails you won’t be disappointed.

 You will find the best of single malt and blended whisky’s from many countries around the world.
 If you’re not really a whisky drinker we may be able to convert you with one of the many cocktails.

 Failing that we have a small exclusive range of red and white wines, vodka, gin, and beers for the die-hards.

-The studio is available exhibitions, art classes, book launches, writer’s evenings, private functions and group bookings.
+The Art Bar is available for exhibitions, artist talks, workshops, private functions and group bookings.